 I will be leaving prior to my appointment end date.
 Whom do I notify?

 Please notify your supervisor and group administrative assistant as soon as possible in advance of your departure date.
-Please also be sure to email email@example.com to notify them of your ending appointment.
+Please also be sure to email firstname.lastname@example.org to notify them of your ending appointment.
+Visit this webpage for a departure checklist.

 I am an international postdoc and will be traveling.
 What do I need to do?